dealingwith/poole/_posts/2011-01-05-the-machine.markdown

 <blockquote style="font-style:normal">&ldquo;I&rsquo;m not really so lapsarian.
 Like Doctorow and Sterling, I believe more in a singularity than an apocalypse.<br><br>&ldquo;...technology allows a boolean-packet level quantification of not new behaviors, but ways-of-being that predate history.
 A simple way to explore what the web was really teaching us was to imagine a world born with that knowledge but devoid of the cognition-obliterating information overload that the tools engender.
 What kind of slow death constraints would bring focus to the real breakthroughs of modern life?
 A web without servers?
 Markets without cash or stocks?
 A regression, sure, but not a dark ages.
 An enlightened regression.&rdquo;</blockquote>

-From 2008's _[The Antipocalypse: Documentation](http://danielsjourney.com/files/Movement_130_20-21.pdf)_, the last of the three-part _Antipocalypse_ series.
-If you have an interest in clicking through, you might start with [Part 1](http://www.danielsjourney.com/files/Daniel%20Miller%20-%20The%20Antipocalypse.pdf) and [Part 1.1](http://www.danielsjourney.com/files/JohnnyCitizen_Antipoc1_1.pdf).
+From 2008's _[The Antipocalypse: Documentation]({{ site.baseurl }}/assets/page/writing/The-Antipocalypse-Documentation.pdf)_, the last of the three-part _Antipocalypse_ series.
+If you have an interest in clicking through, you might start with [Part 1]({{ site.baseurl }}/assets/page/writing/The-Antipocalypse.pdf) and [Part 1.1]({{ site.baseurl }}/assets/page/writing/The-Antipocalypse-1.1.pdf).
 So nerdy with my numbering.

-<p class="date">January 05, 2011</p>

 <p class="postscript">Incidentally, stupid technical bullshit has eaten my day today: Carissa is adjusting to her new Mac and reminding me how much Finder sucks and how keyboard-inaccessible Mac dialogs are.
 I accidentally re-created <a href="http://danielsjourney.com">danielsjourney.com</a> as an empty website, not a huge loss these days---I had it recreated in a few minutes--but what a bonehead move.
 Even Markdown is giving me trouble with some quotes in this post and I had to hand-encode them.
-It&rsquo;s like the machine knows I&rsquo;m talking shit about it and is being passive-aggressive in return.</p>
+It&rsquo;s like the machine knows I'm talking shit about it and is being passive-aggressive in return.</p>